What is Dobson’s Model of Classroom Management?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Have you been struggling to manage your classroom effectively?
-Have you found yourself in a situation where getting a clear guide to managing your students’ behavior is difficult?
-If these questions describe your condition as at now, then you have to stick around with me for an analysis of one of the models of classroom management.
 This “tried, tested, and true” model will guide you in your classroom if its principles are in line with your philosophy of education.
 In this article, I am going to discuss with you one of those models.
 This is shown below;

 James Dobson proposed a model on classroom management/discipline and called it “A Place for Punishment.”
-This model advocate for the use of corporal punishment in schools as a means of controlling the behavior of students.
+This model advocates for the use of corporal punishment in schools as a means of controlling the behavior of students.
 For example, he believes spanking, smacking, and pinching can be used in disciplining a kid/student.

 Background of Model